Cold foil printing: Cold foil evolution

 Cold foil takes the idea of hot foil stamping and makes it more convenient and cost-effective.
 The cold foil functions like an additional ink and is actually a UV-curable, very fast lamination adhesive and can be bonded in-line in a single run using a printing plate for either flexographic web printing or offset sheet-fed printing.
 It can be applied precisely with high resolution, even for fine structures such as raster gradients and thin lines.
 Typeface is legible from about 5 points upwards and has excellent edge definition.
 Cold foil printing needs smooth surface substrates for excellent image quality.

 Cold foil indexing

 As the cold foil market evolves, major players in the printing industry are finding ways to make the process even more cost-effective.
 By indexing cold foil, printers can reduce foil waste, reduce their presses' downtime, and in turn maximize their presses' efficiency.

 Uses

 Cold foil is most commonly used on products that call for a strong "shelf appeal", such as household consumables, cigarette cartons, wine labels, and cosmetic packaging.
-It provides a luxurious metallic look on higher added-value label applications.
+It provides a metallic look on higher added-value label applications, primarily to enhance the appearance of the product.